Keyword: (not provided).

 Using the Excel technique outlined above, I filtered the data to pull out branded queries.

 A bulk of the pitch was using our content writers to create descriptive meta description tags.
-For example:

 “A true workhorse” – The HP Officejet Pro 8610 Printer, Scanner, Copier, and Fax tackles almost all of your small business printing needs!
 And now a great deal starting at $199 with Free Shipping.